-YouTube Updates Audio Removal Options to Address Copystrikes
+YouTube Updates Audio Removal Options To Address Copystrikes

 As explained by YouTube:

 “When a video receives a copyright claim for music content, YouTube offers several editing options in YouTube Studio to help get the claim released.
 Once the claimed part of a video is addressed, and the claim is removed, creators are then able to monetize their video.
-Some of these editing options include “Trim”, “Mute” and “Replace Song”.”
+Some of these editing options include “Trim,” “Mute” and “Replace Song&rdquo.

 In addition to these, YouTube’s now adding an “Erase Song” option, which has been available in beta for some time, but is now getting a wider release.